 Vizslas have a trademark red coat and are built for activity.
 They can hunt, track, complete agility courses, and simply accompany you on a long jog.
-Without proper training and socialization, a Vizsla can be difficult to handle.
+Without proper training and socialization, a Vizsla might be too much for a first-time dog owner.
 They are high-energy—requiring lots of exercise each day—but always graceful.

 Hailing from Hungary, these multitasking dogs thrive on human companionship.
-A Vizsla’s worst fear is being separated from their family.
-So be prepared for them to follow family members from room to room.
+A Vizsla's worst fear is being separated from her family.
+So be prepared for her to follow family members from room to room.
 They crave attention and long to be touching their owners.

 There's even an old saying: "If you own a Vizsla, it lives on top of your head."

-A sleek red coat, sometimes referred to as golden red, or russet is what sets the Vizsla apart.
-Even their nose and the skin around their eyes is red.
+A sleek red coat, sometimes referred to as golden red or russet, is what sets the Vizsla apart.
+Even their nose and the skin around their eyes are red.
 They also have long, silky ears and a lean build for their frame.
-Vizslas are a medium- to large-sized dog—ranging from 45–65 pounds.
-They can look intense while they are on the hunt, but back home they share their sensitive, loving side.

 They are also a talkative breed, often whining, moaning, or making other noises to share their opinions.
-And because they are a hard-working breed, they are happy to be given a job to do as part of the family.
-They are also protective and make good watchdogs.
+And because they are a hard-working dog, they are happy to be given a job to do as part of the family.

-Vizslas can start their hunting career early, capable of pointing and retrieving before they turn 1.
+Vizslas can start their hunting career early and are capable of pointing and retrieving before they turn 1 year old.
 They can hunt on land or water and are known to stay close to the hunter.
 Their skilled nose proves very useful and they have an excellent memory.
 Their keen senses also make them good watchdogs, guide dogs, drug-detection dogs, therapy dogs, and search-and-rescue dogs.

 As puppies, Vizslas have boundless energy and are very rambunctious, requiring constant supervision.
 When they are bored, they will chew, so stock up on toys to keep them engaged.
 (The VCA recommends two hours of puppy exercise each day.)
 They are very loving with kids as they get older and end up being a very manageable-sized dog for many families.
-Rewarding them with affection and treats will teach your puppy quickly not to bite or steal your kids’ toys.
-Vizslas can also be taught to get along with other dogs and cats, but they should not be in a home with pet birds or small pets like rabbits and hamsters.
+Rewarding them with affection and treats will teach your puppy to not steal your kids' toys.
+Vizslas can also be taught to get along with cats and other dogs, but they should not be in a home with pet birds or small animals like rabbits and hamsters.

 Thanks to their short, sleek coat, Vizslas are pretty low-maintenance in the grooming department.
-They do shed, so you’ll want to brush them—a rubber grooming brush is best—every so often, the American Kennel Club (AKC) says.
-You can also wipe them down with a damp cloth.
-A full bath is only necessary four to five times a year.
+They do shed, so you'll want to brush them—a rubber grooming brush is best—every so often so you can keep those little red hairs off your best black clothes.
+You can also wipe them down with a damp cloth to keep them clean; a full bath is only necessary four to five times a year.
 Even though they are bred for hunting, the Vizsla is a dog who likes to stay clean.
 They shake off water right away and constantly groom themselves.

 Exercise is key for Vizslas.
 They need lots of it, anywhere from 30–60 minutes a day.
-They enjoy canine sports, therapy work, and long walks, runs, and games of fetch.
-If your Vizsla doesn’t get enough activity in their day, they will become destructive.
-Because they are a retriever breed, they will chew on anything they can get their teeth on.
-Be sure to provide lots of chew toys that you rotate regularly so your Vizsla doesn’t get bored and move on to the furniture.
+They enjoy canine sports, therapy work, long walks, runs, and games of fetch.
+If your Vizsla doesn't get enough activity in their day, they will develop undesirable behaviors.
+And because they are a retriever breed, they will chew on anything they can get their teeth on.
+Be sure to provide lots of chew toys that you rotate regularly so your Vizsla doesn't get bored and move on to the furniture.

-Another attractive feature of the Vizsla is that they do not have many health problems, according to the AKC.
+Another attractive feature of the Vizsla is their health: they do not have many health problems, according to the VCA.
 A few potential health conditions Vizslas may be prone to include epilepsy, hip dysplasia, hypothyroidism, lymphosarcoma—the third-most common cancer seen in dogs—and progressive retinal atrophy.

-Vizslas are believed to be descendants of the Hungarian pointer, and documentation of the dogs can be found in 10th-century art and 14th-century literature.
-Hunting dogs used by the nobles and warlords of the Magyar people thousands of years ago, Vizslas went after game birds and hares and sometimes hunted in partnership with falcons.
-They were developed to both point and retrieve.
-They were a distinct breed by the 19th century and prized for their ability to trace a scent and work with their handler.
+Documentation of Vizslas, sometimes known as the Hungarian pointer, can be found in 10th-century art and 14th-century literature.
+According to the VCA, they are considered one of the world's oldest hunting dogs.
+Vizslas were bred to go after game birds and hares, sometimes hunting in partnership with falcons.
+They were developed to both point and retrieve and were a distinct breed by the 19th century, prized for their ability to trace a scent and work with their handler.

 - A Vizsla named Chartay was the first pup—the first of any breed—to successfully be named AKC Quintuple Champion, having won championship titles in five different disciplines.